intermine/im-docs/docs/support/upgrade.rst

     ~/git/flymine-bio-sources $ migrateBioSources.sh

-* Run this command to make your sources available to the database build:
+* Run this command to put your sources on the classpath and therefore available to the database build:

 .. code-block:: sh

   ~/git/flymine-bio-sources $ ./gradlew install

-You will have to `install` your sources every time you update the source code.
+You will have to `install` your sources every time you update the source code to update the JAR being used by the build.

 Using other mines's data sources
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^